oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The Transaction Token Service MUST set the `txn` claim to a unique ID specific to this transaction.

 The Transaction Token Service MAY set the `iss` claim of the Txn-Token to a value defining the entity that signed the Txn-Token.
-This claim MUST be omitted if not set.

 The Transaction Token Service MUST evaluate the value specified in the `scope` parameter of the request to determine the `scope` claim of the issued Txn-Token.
 The value of this claim, as issued by the Transaction Token Service, does not need to match the requested `scope` value as the Txn-Token `scope` claim represents the intent or purpose of the transaction within the Trust Domain.